cityofaustin/vision-zero/toolbox/README.md

 # Toolbox

-This is a collection of scripts which support recurring maintence tasks.
+This is a collection of scripts which support recurring maintenance tasks.
 Scripts which have been written to serve a one-time or historical purpose can be found in the `/archive` subdirectory.

 ## Contents